 |$351.54 per course (3), $202.56 for Clinical Experience (optional)|

 |Application Process||Register online, by mail/fax or at The Square (opens new window)|

 Visit our catalogue webpage to view the current catalogue and upcoming registration dates.

-A: Once you have completed all three of the online courses, please feel free to contact us at: cehealth [at] mohawkcollege.ca to let us know you have completed and would like your letter and please let us know which address to mail this to.
+- Once you have completed all three of the online courses, cehealth [at] mohawkcollege.ca (email us) to let us know you have completed and would like your letter.
+You must include your mailing address.

 This program will help you to: